OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 To request this format using <ref>$format</ref>, use the value `jsonverbose`.
 To request this format using the <ref>Accept header</ref>, use the MIME type `application/json;odata=verbose`.

-## 3.1 Client/Server Format Compatibility and Versions ##
+## 3.1 Client/Service Format Compatibility and Versions ##

 Prior to version 3.0, Verbose JSON format was simply the only OData JSON format.
 In version 3.0 and later, <ref>JSON</ref> is the default JSON format.

-A request with Accept header `application/json` or with a $format value of `json` MUST be treated as a request for the server's default JSON format.
+A request with Accept header `application/json` or with a $format value of `json` MUST be treated as a request for the service's default JSON format.

-Therefore, such a request on a version 1.0 or 2.0 server, or if specified with a <ref>MaxDataServiceVersion header</ref> of 1.0 or 2.0 will result in Verbose JSON.
-However, a request for default JSON on a version 3.0 or higher server with a MaxDataServiceVersion of 3.0 or higher will result in <ref>JSON</ref>
+Therefore, such a request on a version 1.0 or 2.0 service, or if specified with a <ref>MaxDataServiceVersion header</ref> of 1.0 or 2.0 will result in Verbose JSON.
+However, a request for default JSON on a version 3.0 or higher service with a MaxDataServiceVersion of 3.0 or higher will result in <ref>JSON</ref>

-Clients and servers SHOULD prefer the new <ref>JSON</ref> format as long as they both support it.
+Clients and services SHOULD prefer the new <ref>JSON</ref> format as long as they both support it.
 To maximize compatibility, clients MAY use one of the following sets of headers.

 If the client does not understand OData version 3.0: